rh-telco-tigers/cnv-demos/README.md

 ### Cleanup

 If you no longer need your imported VM, we want to ensure that we fully clean things up.
-Remember that we imported a disk as a datavolume as a seperate step, so we will need to delete both the imported VM as well as the datavolume itself.
+Remember that we imported a disk as a datavolume as a separate step, so we will need to delete both the imported VM as well as the datavolume itself.

 ```
 $ oc get vm